kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 *   Enable development of linters and other API tool chains that use API validation rules and metadata.
 Further reducing development effort and risk of incorrect validation rules.
 *   Retain native (or nearly native) performance.
 *   Improve testing rigor by being vastly easier to test.
-*   Migrate in such a way that if contributors lose steam and abandon this, we can roll it back relatively easily.

 ### Non-Goals